top of page

 Make Time to De-Stress

-Since 2021, the UK has witnessed a considerable escalation in the cost of living, with inflation reaching a peak in October 2022 at an alarming 11.1%.
-This sharp increase has translated into tangible financial pressures for households nationwide.
-The cost of essential items like food has risen, placing a strain on grocery budgets, and energy bills for gas and electricity have seen substantial hikes.
-Furthermore, elevated interest rates have increased borrowing costs, impacting mortgage holders and those in private rented accommodation.
-Compounding these issues, real household income has fallen by 4% over the past two years, leaving individuals with less disposable income to cover these rising costs.
+Since 2021, the UK has seen a considerable increase in the cost of living, with inflation peaking at 11.1% in October 2022.
+This sharp rise has translated into tangible financial pressures for households nationwide.
+Essential items, like food, have increased in price, putting strain on grocery budgets.
+Energy bills for gas and electricity have also skyrocketed.
+Furthermore, elevated interest rates have raised borrowing costs for mortgage holders and those in rented accommodation.
+Real household income has fallen by 4% over the past two years, leaving individuals with less disposable income.

 Statistic